-If accepted into the Master Gardener program, you will be required to attend 64 hours in classroom training courses.
+If accepted into the Master Gardener program, you will be required to attend 64 hours of in-classroom training courses.
 The program offers instruction in lawn care; ornamental trees and shrubs; insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; perennials and annuals; and water conservation.

 In exchange for training, participants are asked to volunteer their time to their county’s AgriLife Extension program.
 The type of service performed by Master Gardeners varies according to community needs and the abilities and interests of the Master Gardeners.
-Some Master Gardeners answer telephone requests for information related to gardening.
-Others staff plant clinics or displays at community events.
+Some Master Gardeners answer telephone requests for information related to gardening and participate in plant clinics or displays at community events.
 Master Gardeners may speak to local groups and conduct workshops.
 They may help establish community garden projects, work with 4-H youth, or assist their agent with news or radio releases related to gardening.

-Participants become certified Master Gardeners after they have completed the training course and fulfilled their volunteer commitment of 75 hours before November 30, 2019.
+Participants become certified Master Gardeners after they have completed the training course and fulfilled their volunteer commitment of 75 hours.

 The Ellis County Master Gardener Association classes are conducted on an annual basis during the month of February.
-Class will be conducted on Tuesdays and Thursday from 8:30 a.m. until 5:00 p.m.
-Completed applications are due before 4:00 p.m.
-Wednesday, January 9, 2019 to the Ellis County AgriLife Extension Office.
-Applications can be accessed below or by calling the office at 972-825-5175.
+The classes usually are held on Tuesdays and Thursdays from 8:30 a.m. until 5:00 p.m.
+Current year applications can be accessed using the link below or by calling the office at 972-825-5175.

-2020 Master Gardener Program Application – Will be available Fall 2019
+2023 Master Gardener Program Application – Will be available in Fall 2022